sys-bio/ratesb_python/paper/paper.md

 # Integration with Other Tools and API Capabilities

 `ratesb_python` is designed as a flexible, modular API and standalone tool, enabling integration with various systems biology tools to facilitate rate law analysis in biological modeling projects.
-Its development in ``python`` ensures compatibility with prevalent scientific computing tools, allowing it to be added to existing systems or tailored for specific applications.
+Its development in ``Python`` ensures compatibility with prevalent scientific computing tools, allowing it to be added to existing systems or tailored for specific applications.
 It works well with tools that are widely used in the SBML community, such as ``libantimony`` and ``libsbml``.
 Additionally, `ratesb_python` serves an educational purpose, offering a practical tool for computational biology courses where students can learn about rate law analysis by interacting with and modifying the API.

 # Future Work